Caregiving: Are You a Difficult Patient?

 According to the New England Journal of Medicine (1), we need more geriatricians who are empathetic about the health conditions of older adults and sensitive to daily issues, including transportation difficulties.

 Yet, becoming a geriatrician requires additional years of medical school at a greater cost.
+This statement by a geriatrician highlights the frustrations of primary care physicians who lack an understanding of the challenges faced by many older adults.

 “This hit home recently when a former patient of mine was “fired” by his primary care physician (PCP) because he had missed “too many” appointments.
 He is 78 years old, lives alone with few social supports, has several chronic illnesses, multiple specialists are involved in his care, and he has a hard time with mobility and transportation.”